Why Ginger Export from India is a Golden Opportunity in 2025

 - Ginger Powder – ideal for packaged goods and spice blends

-If you’re aiming at high-demand sectors like nutraceuticals or teas, dried ginger is a winner.
+If you’re aiming at high-demand sectors like nutraceuticals or teas, dry ginger export from India is a clear winner.

 Step 3: Register as an Exporter